grafana/k6-docs/src/data/markdown/docs/03 cloud/07 Cloud reference/200 Cloud IPs.md

 ## Buy static IPs

 If you don't want to run your tests from these default IP ranges, you can also purchase static IPs.
 A static IP doesn't change.
 After you purchase a static IP, only your organization can access it.

-Reasons to run your tests from a static IP include:
+Reasons to run your tests from a static IP include security and convenience.
+With static IPs, you can:
-- To simplify the number of IPs that you must [open your firewall](/cloud/creating-and-running-a-test/troubleshooting/#open-a-firewall-for-k6-cloud) to
+- Reduce the number of IPs that you must [open your firewall](/cloud/creating-and-running-a-test/troubleshooting/#open-a-firewall-for-k6-cloud) to.
-- To avoid exposing your service to any IP besides the dedicated one.
+- Avoid exposing your service to any IP besides the ones specially dedicated to be your load generators.

 Refer to the [Pricing page](https://k6.io/pricing/) to check the price per dedicated IP per month.
 If you're interested in using static IPs with your cloud tests, contack k6 customer support!